programmiri/gatsby-timeship/emails-Rubys_TimeShip/008/knock_knock.md

 I am so pleased to see your still here!

-By "here", I mean the inner circle of our email list :)
+By "here", I mean the back story of ... inner circle of our email list :)

 We do things a bit differently here as you might have noticed, so let me prepare you for what's about to come...

-For six years I've been obsessed with practicing programming in a way tht makes building skills dramatically playfuller.
+For six years I've been obsessed with practicing programming in a way that makes building your best programming skill dramatically playfuller.

 Sure, I could dump all of my thoughts about this on a website and call it a day, but that would be like sending you to a musty old library and leaving you there by yourself.